evanx/webserva/README.md

 ### WebServa.com

+#### News

-<i>Note that this service is currently being rebranded from <b>RedisHub.com to WebServa.com</b>.
-The RedisHub.com and WebServa.com home page and `/about` are redirected to this page.</i>
+11 June: Note that this service is currently being rebranded from <b>RedisHub.com to WebServa.com</b>.
+The RedisHub.com and WebServa.com home page and `/about` are redirected to this page.

-<i>Apologies for those that tried to signup before without success.
+17 June: Apologies for those that tried to signup before without success.
 The bug was that the bot was failing when your Telegram.org username was not set, e.g. you logged into the Telegram using your mobile number, but did not take the extra step of setting a Telegram username (under Settings, via hamburger menu on Telegram).
-Now the bot should return a message prompting you to set your Telegram username first, then try `@redishub_bot /signup.`</i>
+Now the bot should return a message prompting you to set your Telegram username first, then try `@redishub_bot /signup.

+#### Overview

 WebServa is a provider of serverless "keyspaces" we might be described as "web databases."
 It is cloud resource intended for web apps, mobile and IoT devices.
 Technically speaking, it offers a client-authenticated HTTPS API with a subset of Redis commands for accessing virtual Redis servers.